Support for parent/carers, and young autistic adults aged 14-25

 Parent Support Groups

-There are a number of support groups for parent across Oxfordshire – some are autism specific and others are more general for parents with children with additional needs.
+There are a number of support groups for parents across Oxfordshire – some are autism-specific and others are more general for parents with children with additional needs.
 For a list of parent support groups in Oxfordshire please see visit the Family Information Service Directory

 We recommend all families refer to us soon after their child / young adult has received a diagnosis; or when they arrive in Oxfordshire.
-Referral Forms are for each person on the spectrum, so if there is more than one child on the spectrum we will need a form for each child.
+Our Referral Forms are for each person on the spectrum, so if there is more than one child on the spectrum we will need a form for each child.

-Referral Forms may be completed by parent/carers or professionals – but we do need the form to be fully completed, ideally including an email address.
+Our Referral Form may be completed by parent/carers or professionals – but we do need the form to be fully completed, ideally including an email address.

-Once we have received a Referral Form the parent will receive a welcome email/letter and be added to our mailing list to receive regular email bulletins and all our news of training, activities, and events (unless you tell us you do not wish to receive this information).
-Parents may then book an advice surgery with our Family Support Worker, Becky; or Community Outreach Worker, Sam.
+Once we have received a Referral Form the parent will receive a welcome email and be added to our mailing list to receive regular email bulletins and all our news of training, activities, and events (unless you tell us you do not wish to receive this information).
+Parents may then book an advice surgery with our Family Practitioners Vicky or Claire.

 Please complete the relevant Referral Form: